DaBlincx/hollywood-hacking/README.md

  another, more movie friendly version of "nethax"

- # info
+ # Information

  - does not support searching for real wifi netowrks, instead it uses fictional precoded networks

- - looks more like hollywood-hacking does
+ - looks more like the hollywood hacking scenes do